September 9, 2019

 Image credit: Yosef Kalinko

-Several recently released college rankings recognize Seattle University’s upward trajectory among the best universities/colleges in the nation, noting high marks for academics, career outcomes, value and sustainability.
+Several recently released college rankings recognize Seattle University’s upward trajectory among the best universities/colleges in the nation, noting high marks for academics, career outcomes, service learning and sustainability.

 Seattle University improved its position in the latest Wall Street Journal/Times Higher Ed college rankings for 2020.
 The university moved up to #113 from #148 in 2019, which placed it in the top 15 percent of the 801 schools measured.
 Seattle U ranked #21 of 122 Western region universities.